X

 A more recent, acute anal fissure looks like a fresh tear, somewhat like a paper cut.
 A long-lasting, also called chronic, anal fissure likely has a deeper tear.
 It also may have internal or external fleshy growths.
 A fissure is considered chronic if it lasts more than eight weeks.

-• Are older than age 45.
+• Is older than age 45.

-• Have risk factors for colon cancer.
+• Has risk factors for colon cancer.

-• Have symptoms of other conditions.
+• Has symptoms of other conditions.

 Treatment

 Anal fissures often heal within a few weeks with appropriate home treatment.
-Take steps to keep your stool soft, such as increasing your intake of fiber and fluids.
+Take steps to keep the stool soft, such as increasing your intake of fiber and fluids.
 Soak in warm water for 10 to 20 minutes several times a day, especially after bowel movements.
 This can help relax the sphincter and promote healing.
 If symptoms persist, you'll likely need further treatment.

 Nonsurgical treatments